-- 1. Determine the meaning of unknown words, multiple-meaning words, and phrases in context. - 2.
-Determine and select the correct use of commonly confused words, misused words, and phrases. - 3.
-Determine diction and tone appropriate to a given audience.
+- 1. Determine the meaning, including connotative meanings, of unfamiliar or multiple-meaning words and phrases in context. - 2.
+Identify and apply correct word usage. - 3.
+Determine appropriate diction and tone for addressing a given audience and purpose.

 3 Knowledge of standard English conventions